mark-andrews/ddsr/readme.md

 ```
 source docker/run_docker.sh
 ```
 The open a browser at `http://localhost:8788`.
+Log in with username "rstudio" and password "foo".

 ## Make individual chapters